crcdng/smart_contract_101_ligo/README.md

 ### install general development tools

-1. download and install the VSCode code editor from https://code.visualstudio.com/
+1. download and install the [Visual Studio Code code editor](https://code.visualstudio.com/)

-2. install the Homebrew (https://brew.sh/) tool environment: open a Terminal and execute this command `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
+2. install the [Homebrew](https://brew.sh/) tool environment: open a Terminal and execute this command

+`/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`

 If you do not have Apple's XCode already installed, make sure that you confirm when prompted "The XCode Command Line Tools will be installed."
 Alternatively, you can also install XCode from the Apple App Store.